Smart (marque): Expansion (1998–2019)

 The expansion did not increase profits at the company; Smart GmbH lost nearly four billion euros from 2003 to 2006.
 Plans were enacted to increase the company's profitability and integrate its operations with Daimler (at the time DaimlerChrysler).

 In 2005, Daimler decided against purchasing a 50% share in the Dutch NedCar plant used to manufacture the ForFour, ending its production.
 A planned SUV called Formore was terminated as the assembly plant in Brazil was being fitted with machines, and production of the Roadster was discontinued.
 In 2006, after dwindling sales and heavy financial losses, Smart GmbH was liquidated and its operations were absorbed by DaimlerChrysler directly.

 Until April 2019, Smart operated under the Mercedes-Benz Cars division of Daimler AG, offering the Fortwo coupé, Fortwo convertible and Forfour hatchback.

-Geely partnership
+Geely partnership (2019–present)

 In 2019, Daimler announced the establishment of a joint venture partnership with Chinese automaker Geely.
-The deal, worth a total of ¥5.4m RMB (about $830m USD), involves a new production plant to be built in China, which will start production on a new generation of Smart-branded vehicles.
+The deal, worth a total of ¥5.4b RMB (about $830m USD), involves a new production plant to be built in China, which will start production on a new generation of Smart-branded vehicles.
 In 2021, the first concept of this partnership, called Concept #1, was unveiled at the Munich Motor Show.
-The concept vehicle is built on Geely's SEA platform, and features design details of existing Smart models, including a panoramic glass roof, frameless suicide-style rear doors, and a large 12.8 in touchscreen infotainment system.
+The concept vehicle is built on Geely's SEA platform and features design details of existing Smart models, including a panoramic glass roof, frameless suicide-style rear doors, and a large 12.8 in touchscreen infotainment system.